n-adams/DynaBomber/README.md

 # DynaBomber

 - Created a UE4 C++ Project using the Top Down template (this avoids me having to recreate the wheel on some of the basic stuff, and gives me some base assets to work with)
+- Removed point and click control and VR code